nbreznau/Replication-Brooks-Manza/README.md

 #### The Technical Appendix for the Paper ["The Missing Main Effect of Welfare State Regimes: A Replication of ‘Social Policy Responsiveness in Developed Democracies’ by Brooks and Manza"](https://www.sociologicalscience.com/articles-v2-20-420/) Published in _Sociological Science_, 2015, 2(20).
 This Repository contains all code necessary to replicate my work, plus the [comment](https://www.sociologicalscience.com/articles-v3-6-109/) by Weakliem published in response.

-NOTE: The original [Technical Appendix](https://www.sociologicalscience.com/download/volume-2/august/supplemental-materials/SocSci_v2_420to441_supp.pdf) available as supplemental material from _Sociological Science_ contains all code and extra tables.
-It can also be accessed on GitHub as a Word document (final edit June 2nd, 2015): ["Missing Main Effect Technical Appendix .doc"](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/Breznau%20Missing%20Main%20Effect%20TECH%20APPENDIX.docx).
-However, be aware that the ISSP some of data used for these analyses were downloaded when variables still had an upper-case "v" prefixing the variable names but are otherwise identical.
-This means users should use the code provided in this Repository rather than the Word or pdf documents if they want to easily replicate the analyses.
+{font-size: 80%;}NOTE: The original [Technical Appendix](https://www.sociologicalscience.com/download/volume-2/august/supplemental-materials/SocSci_v2_420to441_supp.pdf) available as supplemental material from _Sociological Science_ contains all code and extra tables.
+It can also be downloaded as a Word document (final edit June 2nd, 2015): ["Missing Main Effect Technical Appendix .doc"](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/Breznau%20Missing%20Main%20Effect%20TECH%20APPENDIX.docx).
+There are some idiosyncratic naming conventions in this document meaning users should find this Repository much easier for replicating the analyses.

-Users may also access the code to replicate my paper "Secondary Observer Effects", providing a finding related to 'researcher degrees of freedom' based on two reproductions of the original Brooks and Manza macro-data by myself and Lane Kenworthy (this is forthcoming as a separate Repository).

 # Stata Project
 All steps in the coding process are available as a Stata project [missingmain.stpr](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/missingmain.stpr).
-From the project all users can execute each step along the way as a separate do-file.
+From the project users can execute each step as a separate do-file.

 ## DATA PREP
 ### International Social Survey Program (ISSP) Data